 Because of its location north of the Arctic Circle, Kirkenes, Norway, sees the midnight sun from May 17 to July 21 and has no sunlight from November 21 to January 21.
 If you’re traveling to Kirkenes in winter, make sure that you pack for the cold weather.
 It can get cold up there.

-The Kirkenes Airport is located about 20-minutes from town.
+The Kirkenes Airport is located about 20 minutes from town.
 Our cab ride to our Kirkenes accommodations cost us about $77 USD (624 NOK).
-The Kirkenes taxi had a rate calculator on its website and the amount was exact to the area that we were traveling to.
+The Kirkenes taxi had a rate calculator on its website, and the amount was exact for the area that we were traveling to.

 Besides being our host for our stay in Kirkenes, Roar also agreed to show us around and give us an insider’s glimpse into life in Kirkenes, and we are so glad he did!
 Here are all the things to do in Kirkenes.